Francis Schuckardt: Financial misconduct allegations

+Other criticisms

 Bishop Lawrence Welsh, Bishop of the Diocese of Spokane, wrote of Schuckardt in the Inland Register (a diocesan newspaper): "Bishop Schuckardt has received no mission from the church universal and does not accept the unity of the apostolic office.
 Yet these are some of the very elements which make the Church Roman Catholic."
 In another section Bishop Welsh adds: "[T]hey deny the teaching authority of the Second Vatican Council and the last four Popes.
 Implicitly Bishop Schuckardt has set himself up as the final and last arbiter of Catholic tradition."

-One of Schuckhardt's beliefs and policies drew criticism: the dress code for women, which was to be modest.
+Schuckhardt was also criticised for insisting upon a modest dress code for women.
 Women were required to have long dresses and counseled to keep their heads covered at all times.